ds-ukassel/backup-postgres-s3/README.md

 To disable this feature, leave `RETENTION_PERIOD` empty.

 `POSTGRES_TABLES` can be used to specify the tables to back up, separated by spaces.
+If no tables are specified, the entire database will be backed up.

 Backups will be stored under the specified `MINIO_PATH` in the bucket `MINIO_BUCKET`, with filenames in the format `<database>_<table>_YYYYMMDD_HHMMSS.sql.gz`.